emptymalei/StatisticalPhysics/_sources/equilibrium/ensembles.rst.txt

 ============

-The problem in statistical mechanics is that we can only gain partial information of the system, thus only partial results are obtained.
-However we know that in equilibrium, all possible states appear with an equal probability.
-Recall that states means points in phase space.
-We use hydrodynamics to represent the phase space distribution but this can not determine if the phase space points are change or not.
-The only thing this density show us the the aparant density doesn't change.
-So it seems that we don't need to know the exact position of a phase space point.
-We can rely on average values.
+The problem in statistical mechanics is that we can only use partial information of the system, thus we could expect partial results to be obtained sometimes.
+In the language of statistics, we have been using a lot of assumptions on the population as well as the samplig methods.

-The system is like a black box.
-Even we know all the quantities, we still have no idea about the exact state of the system.
+From a macroscopic point of view, thermodynamic observables do not tell us about the microstates.
+We using the contimiuum in the phase space, aka, the phase space distributions, to represent the internal stuctures of the system.
+Apart from the question of why equilibrium even exists, equilibrium tells us that this density doesn't change.
+In Boltzmann's theory, we are using equal-a-prior probability as the probability of the microstates and most probable distribution to calculate our thermodynamic observales.

+On the other hand, we could also use ensemble methods.
+Instead of using the whole system for statistics, we use an ensemble of systems to approach our statistical probelems.

+.. admonition:: Ensemble Methods in Machine Learning
+   :class: note

+   In the field of machine learning, ensemble methods have been quite popular.
+They reduce the problems to the very fundations of statistics which makes them generalizable.

 .. index:: Ensemble